tsimafeip/Translator/README.md

 Russian-Belarusian neural translator

 The data is a part of my thesis about neural translation for the language pair Russian-Belarusian.
+Demo is available in two modes: web service (https://corpus.by/Translator/) and Google Collaboratory ('Models\demo_joey.ipynb').

 ## Repository
 The repo consists of